 How does preeclampsia affect pregnancy?

 Preeclampsia can be very dangerous to both the mother and the baby.
-The very high blood pressure associated with preeclampsia can result in seizures, stroke, liver and renal dysfunction, bleeding abnormalities, placental abruption, hemorrhage, and even death if left untreated.
+The very high blood pressure can result in seizures, stroke, liver and renal dysfunction, bleeding abnormalities, placental abruption, hemorrhage, and even death if left untreated.

 If a mother-to-be suspects she may be experiencing preeclampsia, she should contact her doctor immediately.